StarArisingBot-Project/SAB-MinigameEngine/README.md

 <br/>

 ### Before downloading, see the requirements
-- You need to have Visual Studio 2019 (minimum version is 16.11.9) installed on your machine.
+- You need to have [Visual Studio 2019](https://visualstudio.microsoft.com/pt-br/vs/community/) (minimum version is 16.11.9) installed on your machine.
-- You need to have Git installed on your machine.
+- You need to have [Git](https://desktop.github.com) installed on your machine.
-- You need to have the DSharpPlus library included in the project.
+- You need to have the [DSharpPlus Library](https://github.com/DSharpPlus/DSharpPlus) included in the project.
-- You will need SDKs for .NET 4.5, 4.6, and 4.7.
+- You will need [SDKs](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) for .NET 4.5, 4.6, and 4.7.

 <br/>